Generation and analysis of lamplighter programs: Dead loops

 \subsection{After a loop}

-In this section, we show that certain loops are never entered and can be eliminated from a program without changing its behavior.
-For example, the current bit is always 0 immediately after any loop.
-Hence we can eliminate the second of two consecutive loops:
+In this section, we show that certain loops can never be entered and can thus be eliminated from a program without changing its behavior.
+For example, the current bit is always 0 immediately after a loop.
+Hence we can eliminate the second of any two consecutive loops:

 More generally, let \(b \in \mathcal{L}_{0,0}\) be a 0-shift element that does not toggle the central bit.
 Then